-Perceptions worldwide have shifted profoundly on inequalities, on the new centrality of climate and biodiversity concerns, on the mixed blessing of the digital revolution or on the importance of robust health systems.
+Perceptions worldwide have shifted profoundly on inequalities, on the new centrality of climate and biodiversity concerns, the mixed blessing of the digital revolution, or on the importance of robust health systems.
 But the new center of gravity, the new gospel remains to be found.

-During the last edition of the Paris Peace Forum on November 12, 2020, a set of leaders led by French President Emmanuel Macron and IMF Secretary General Kristalina Georgieva launched a discussion on what a post-Covid consensus could look like, then gave a few answers of their own.
+During the last edition of the Paris Peace Forum on 12 November, 2020, a set of leaders led by French President Emmanuel Macron and IMF Managing Director Kristalina Georgieva launched a discussion on what a post-Covid consensus could look like, then gave a few answers of their own.

 We would like to put forward ten principles that we think capture these changes, in order to stimulate the debate and provoke further discussion.
-These principles all contribute towards the Sustainable Development Goals of Agenda 2030, which provide the best roadmap humans ever gave themselves.
+These principles all contribute to the Sustainable Development Goals of the 2030 Agenda, which provide the best roadmap humans ever gave themselves.

 - Epidemic preparedness and response must be considered a global public good, with the usual and occasional exceptions to trade and property rules.